oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 		We'll keep all the default definitions here, so you can close this tab and return to the tab displaying the main-start page.
 ## Task 2: Add Data to Your Page

 1. In the Designer, click the **Data** tab on the left and expand the Services node until you can see the **accounts** service.
-(If no services are shown click the refresh icon next to the Filter box at the top of the pane)
+(If you don't see any services, click the Refresh icon next to the Filter box at the top of the pane.)
 	  ![Data Palette](images/datapalette.png)
 2. Drag and drop the accounts service to the Structure pane and drop it on the **Collection Container**:
 	  ![Drag service](images/drag1.png)